Should You Make a Voluntary Disclosure?

 Unfortunately, with the implementation and enforcement of FATCA (Foreign Account Tax Compliance Act), coupled with the renewed interest by the IRS in issuing penalties for noncompliance with FBAR filing and international Informational Returns (3520-A, 5471, 5472, 8621, 8865), offshore disclosure is a good option.

-From your perspective, since the IRS has significantly increased enforcement penalties for unreported foreign accounts, assets, investments, and income over the last few years, if you are considering entering the program – now maybe the best time.
+And, since with the IRS significantly increasing enforcement penalties for unreported foreign accounts, assets, investments, and income, if you are considering entering the program – now maybe the best time.

-The value of the penalty is determined by which program you enter, which is determined by the facts and circumstances of your situation — and whether you decide to pay the penalty or opt out.
+The value of the penalty is determined by which program you enter, which is determined by the facts and circumstances of your situation — and whether you decide to pay the penalty or opt-out or seek audit.

 Avoiding an IRS Criminal Investigation

-While the IRS will not say for certain that if you enter traditional OVDP, 100% not the audited or investigated, the IRS has also stated that as long as you make a full disclosure, the IRS will most likely not pursue any criminal investigation.
+While the IRS will not say for certain that if you enter traditional VDP that you will escape criminal investigation the IRS has also stated that as long as you make a full disclosure, the IRS will most likely not pursue any criminal investigation.

-To date, we have handled numerous OVDP cases, and have not had a single person criminally investigated regarding their disclosure.
+To date, we have handled numerous OVDP and VDP cases (in addition to more than 1500 Streamlined and Reasonable Cause/Delinquency Procedure cases), and have not had a single person criminally investigated regarding their disclosure.